-The above schedule implies that there are 9 "scheduled meetings" of about one half hour each, but additional meetings for gathering app requirements may also be needed in the first seven weeks of the semester, depending on the complexity of the app and how precisely the app concept has been defined prior to the beginning of the project.
+The above schedule implies that there are 8 "scheduled meetings and video presentations" of about one half hour to an hour each, but additional meetings for gathering app requirements may also be needed in the first seven weeks of the semester, depending on the complexity of the app and how precisely the app concept has been defined prior to the beginning of the project.
 The teams will be responsible for arranging the meetings.
 They will try to minimize any extra meetings, but it is important for the scientists to respond in a timely manner to the teams' requests for further meetings.
 In addition to meetings, team may use emails to communicate.
 Both scientists and teams should be responsive to answering emails.